3-24/commit-message-suggestion/README.md

 ## Dataset

-For all repositories in CodeSearchNet, we collected their diff and commit message. `dataset_generation/Dataset Generation.ipynb` shows the overall process of dataset collection and tokenization.
+For all repositories in CodeSearchNet, we collected their diff and commit message.
+We provided [the notebook](dataset_generation/Dataset%20Generation.ipynb) that shows the overall process of dataset collection and tokenization.

 ## Model